Alabama has a number of trails with minimal obstacles. Some are very easy and others are wheelchair accessible. Here are just a few of them.

 These links were found through Internet search.
 I would love some first-hand information.
 With your help, we can share our knowledge with disabled people everywhere and also increase awareness of the need for more accessibility.
 Please e-mail me with your suggestions using the form in the sidebar.

-Grand Bay National Wildlife Refuge This refuge lies in Mississippi and Alabama
+Grand Bay National Wildlife Refuge

 The Oak Grove Birding Trail is just off Bayou Heron Road, south of the headquarters building.
 Here is a description and photographs from MathProfHiker’s Hiking Blog, which states the trail is “0.5 miles flat and easy miles.”
 The Grand Bay National Estuarine Research Reserve’s website describes the habitat as “maritime, mixed hardwood forest intermingled with pines that slope down towards the marshes that border the upper reaches of Bayou Heron. ”

 The Escatawpa Trail system is part boardwalk and part gravel.
 3 options are available, including a boardwalk/gravel loop that is “fully accessible for visitors”.
 Several benches are available along the trail as well as an overlook at the Escatawpa River.
 Mathprofhiker’s Hiking Blog suggests you hike it in the dry season lest you end up wading as he did.
 Here is a description from Travels with Emma, another useful blog.